danieltak/studies-and-research/Cpp Snippets/README.md

 // XUnMapWindow( display, win->winId() );
 ```

-## Convert Hex String to Unsigned Int and then convert to ASCII String
+##  4. <a name='ConvertHexStringtoUnsignedIntandthenconverttoASCIIString'></a>Convert Hex String to Unsigned Int and then convert to ASCII String

 First a struct of characters of an ASCII table is created and then an array of structs is created for the Special Characters (first 31 items from ASCII table).